 In these cases, equal opportunities and the full integration of university students with disabilities into university academic life must be guaranteed, as well as the promotion and awareness-raising of all members of the university community.

-Students with special educational needs derived from disabilities will have an academic advisor appointed by the Academic Committee of the Doctoral Program during the admission process.
-This advisor may be their tutor or specialists indicated by the University of La Laguna.
-The Academic Committee of the Program will analyze individually the cases of students with special educational needs derived from disabilities in order to adapt the training program to guarantee the acquisition of the skills specific to the doctoral level.
-The Academic Committee will receive a report from the advisor and will send the corresponding proposal to the Student Support Service, in application of the Program for Attention to Students with Specific Educational Support Needs (PAED) to identify the necessary support and advisory services that will evaluate the need for possible curricular adaptations or itineraries.
+Students with specific educational needs arising from disabilities will have an academic advisor appointed by the Doctoral Program Academic Committee during the admissions process.
+This advisor may be their tutor or specialists designated by the University of La Laguna.
+The Program Academic Committee will individually analyze the cases of students with special educational needs arising from disabilities in order to adapt the training program to ensure the acquisition of doctoral-level competencies.
+The Academic Committee will receive a report from the advisor and will submit the corresponding proposal to the Student Support Service, in accordance with the Program for Students with Specific Educational Support Needs (PAED), to identify the necessary support and counseling services, which will assess the need for possible curricular adaptations or itineraries.

 Students with special educational needs will receive a specific score in the admission procedure, in accordance with the provisions of this report: up to a maximum of 2 points.
 The purpose of this allocation is to promote equality in the admission conditions of students with difficulties, to compensate for the difficulties that these students have had throughout their academic life in order to obtain results comparable to those of students who do not have similar difficulties.